 Remember Paul Rideout? the only goalscorer in the FA Cup final where Everton lifted their most recent trophy.
 Well, it’s not only Paul who has been gifted with the shooting boots.
-Paul’s son, Jordan has followed his fathers footsteps in the World of Football and currently plays for Oklahoma City Energy FC.
-We caught up with Jordan and asked him a few questions about his career so far and his plans.
+Paul’s son, Jordan Rideout has followed his fathers footsteps in the World of Football.
+He currently plays for Oklahoma City Energy FC.
+We caught up with Jordan Rideout and asked him a few questions about his career so far and his plans.

-We here at Dictate The game have a soft spot for the MLS and America, so doing this interview with Jordan was very exciting for us.
+We here at Dictate The game have a soft spot for the MLS and America.
+So, doing this interview with Jordan Rideout was very exciting for us.
 We managed to ask some fantastic questions and received incredible responses.

 You can relive Paul’s goal which led Everton to their most recent trophy here.

 You are English and born in England, but you play in America, what’s the reason behind this?

 My family and I moved over to America when my dad signed with the Kansas City Wizards.
 Whilst my dad went to China and also back to England to play afterwards, me, my mum and two brothers stayed in America.
 I played for Sporting Kansas City’s youth system and played college soccer (football) in America.
 Although I would like to get over to England and play.
 I am currently seeing how things unfold for me here in America.